shouvikcirca/PCB-Classification/README.md

 ---Augmix-----
 Further, networks trained on translation augmentations remain highly sensitive to images shifted by a single pixel Benchmarking Neural Network Robustness to Common Corruptions and Perturbations(Dan Hendrycks, Thomas Dietterich)

+---SimCLR------
+To evaluate the learned representations, we follow the widely used linear evaluation protocol

+Random Cropping might not be helpful as it might exclude the defect mark and that could lead to class inversion.